grackner/dsc_210/README.md

     MAE = 168259.50
     RMSE = 248893.27

-1. To confirm these results, run the following files:
+1. To confirm these results, run all code cells in the following files:

     ``Linear_Regression_LASSO.ipynb``